Understanding ESI for Daily Wage Workers: Should It Be Deducted from Rs. 390/Day?

 sachdeva1208

-All the friends hereby informed that ESI department has Changed the Wage limit from Rs.
-10000 to 15000 w.e.f.
-01st May 2010.
+All friends are hereby informed that the ESI department has changed the wage limit from Rs.
+10,000 to Rs.
+15,000 w.e.f.
+1st May 2010.
+A notification has also been received from the Government of India.

-Please take the necessary arrangements.
+Please make the necessary arrangements.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute